ooni/ooni.org/content/post/2021-internet-measurements-collaboration-transparency/index.md

 necessary.
 This is why we’re excited to [collaborate](https://pulse.internetsociety.org/partners) with the Internet Society on the Pulse platform on its [Internet Shutdowns](https://pulse.internetsociety.org/shutdowns) focus area.

-# Data in Context

-While empirical network measurement data is important as it can show evidence of Internet censorship, it is often not enough for us to be able to confirm that a censorship event is in progress, nor understand the context surrounding that event.
+# Largest Open Dataset on Internet Censorship

-OONI data provides evidence of Internet censorship around the world and offers rich network measurement data on the blocking of websites, instant messaging apps (WhatsApp, Telegram, Facebook Messenger, Signal), and circumvention tools (Tor, Psiphon, RiseupVPN).
+[OONI data](https://ooni.org/data/) provides evidence of Internet censorship around the world and offers rich network measurement data on the blocking of websites, instant messaging apps (WhatsApp, Telegram, Facebook Messenger, Signal), and circumvention tools (Tor, Psiphon, RiseupVPN).
 It also provides data on network speed and